Opendatabay/Datasets/README.md

 ```
 {
+  "name": (string),  // Title or name of the data resource
   "id": (number),  // Unique identifier for the data resource
-  "files": (number),  // Number of files associated with the resource
-  "publisher": (string),  // Organization or individual publishing the data
+  "publisher": (string),  // Organization or individual publishing the data≥
-  "name": (string),  // Title or name of the data resource
   "description": (string),  // Detailed description of the data content
   "url": (string),  // Main access URL for the data resource
-  "banner": (string) (optional),  // URL for a banner image representing the data
-  "logo": (string) (optional),  // URL for a logo of the publisher
-  "topic": (string),  // Main topic or category of the data
-  "format": (string) (e.g., "CSV", "JSON"),  // File format of the data
-  "date": (string) (e.g., "dd,MONTH,yyyy"),  // Publication date of the data
-  "license": (string)  // License governing the use of the data

 }
 ```